Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 • Rebuild your self-esteem

-And most of all, therapy gives you a space to be fully seen, heard, and validated—maybe for the first time.
+Most importantly, therapy gives you a place where you’re finally seen, heard, and believed—maybe for the first time.

-You don’t need a specific diagnosis to benefit from therapy for family trauma.
-But some approaches that often help include:
+You don’t need a diagnosis to seek help.
+But some therapeutic approaches that often support scapegoat healing include:

-• Cognitive Behavioral Therapy (CBT) – challenging negative thought patterns
+• Cognitive Behavioral Therapy (CBT): Challenging negative thought patterns that came from years of criticism.

-• Attachment-based therapy – working through wounds from emotionally unavailable or unsafe caregivers
+• Attachment-based therapy: Working through wounds from emotionally unsafe caregivers.

 How to Start Reclaiming Your Power

-You may not be able to change your family, but you can change your relationship with yourself.
+You may not be able to change your family—but you can change how you relate to yourself.
+Here are small steps you can begin today:

 You Deserve to Be Seen for Who You Really Are

-Being the family scapegoat can make you feel invisible, wrong, or broken.
-But the truth is, you are not the problem.
-You are likely the one who saw the dysfunction and tried to survive it.
+Being the scapegoat can make you feel invisible, wrong, or broken.
+But the truth is: you are not the problem.
+You are the one who saw the dysfunction—and survived it.

 It’s time to stop carrying what was never yours.

-At Mindful Healing Counseling, we offer online therapy for clients across Chicago and the state of Illinois.
-We specialize in helping people heal from:
+At Mindful Healing Counseling, we offer online therapy across Chicago and Illinois to help you:

 Two black women standing outside hugging and laughing after online therapy for anxiety and depression in Chicago